telepresenceio/telepresence/docs/howtos/intercepts.md

 ---
+title: Intercept a service in your own environment
-description: "Start using Telepresence in your own environment.
-Follow these steps to intercept your service in your cluster."
+description: Start using Telepresence in your own environment.
+Follow these steps to intercept your service in your cluster.
+hide_table_of_contents: true
 ---

 # Intercept a service in your own environment